AntonTheDev/FlightAnimator/README.md

 ##Cache & Reuse Animations

-FlighAnimator allows for defining animations (aka states) up front using keys, and triggers them at any time in the application flow.
-When the animation is applied, if the view is in mid flight, it will synchronize itself accordingly, and animate to its final destination.
+FlighAnimator allows for registering animations (aka states) up front with a unique animation key.
+Once defined it can be manually triggered at any time in the application flow using the animation key used registration.

+When the animation is applied, if the view is in mid flight, it will synchronize itself with the current presentation layer values, and animate to its final destination.

+####Register/Cache Animation

 To register an animation, call a globally defined method, and create an animations just as defined earlier examples within the maker block.

-####Register/Cache Animation

-The following example shows how to register, and cache it for a key on a specified view.
-This animation is only cached, and is not performed until it is manually triggered at a later point.
+The following example shows how to register, and cache an animation for a key on a specified view.

 ```swift
 struct AnimationKeys {